kh737v/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Project work: 3.
+Additional Changes to Documentation
+This line is added for an additional change to documentation.